clemlatz/cheatsheets/React.md

 ```

 Since `_fetchBooks` calls the `setState` method that will trigger the
-`render` method, if will call it from within the `render` method, it will cause
+`render` method, calling it from within the `render` method will cause
 an infinite loop.
 The `componentWillMount` method is more appropriate.

 The `componentWillMount` can be used to clear memory, in order to avoid leaks.